-Samsung SCH-i405 leaks, looks like an Epic 4G for VerizonAlex Wagner - Senior News Editor
+Samsung SCH-i405 leaks, looks like an Epic 4G for VerizonAlex Wagner - Editorial Director of News and Content

 Are you a Verizon customer?
 Do you have a thing for smartphones with QWERTY keyboards?
 If you answered yes to both questions, then I've got some news for you.
 The folks over at Pocketnow just scored the photos you see above and below, which show a Samsung-made Android QWERTY slider that looks an awful lot like Sprint's Epic 4G.
 There's not much known about this particular device just yet, although it's said to carry the model number SCH-i405, which is right after the SCH-i400 Samsung Continuum.
 No word on when this mystery phone will hit Verizon's shelves, although Pocketnow points out that it's already earned Bluetooth and WiFi certification but hasn't yet appeared in the FCC.
 That means we may not see this particular device launch for another month or so.